orefalo/g2/README.md

 Git is not a prerequisit on windows as the installer comes bundled with it.

-Please download the Windows native installer from [https://github.com/downloads/orefalo/g2/G2-1.7.10.exe](https://github.com/downloads/orefalo/g2/G2-1.7.10.exe).
+Please download the Windows native installer from [this link](https://github.com/downloads/orefalo/g2/G2-1.7.10.1.exe).

 ##How to use